task123/sim_db/README.md

 * The 'cd_results' command is a bash function that call the 'cd_results.py' to get the path to the 'result_dir'.
 The reason it is a bash funciton is that when 'cd' is called from a shell or python script only the directory of the subshell, in which the script is running, is changed.

+* Remember to compile any C code with the flag '-l sqlite3'.

 ### Available functions

 The functions and classes that are available to be used in a simulation are given for the different languages below.